-These mummy Cookie Truffles are the CUTEST gluten-free Halloween treat.
+These Cookie Truffles are the CUTEST gluten-free treat that you can make for any occasion.
 They’re made using a handful of ingredients, including our favorite gluten-free chocolate cookie, are no bake and are so easy they’d be a great activity to do with the kids!
-Perfect to serve up at a halloween party or for any fun event!
+Perfect to serve up for any fun event!
+Think Christmas, Hanukkah, Halloween, Valentine’s Day, or just for a sweet treat!
 Made in partnership with my friends at Simple Mills!

 The truffles couldn’t be easier to make!
 They use minimal ingredients with super simple directions and could definitely be a fun family activity to get in to the halloween spirit.
 We decorated our truffles as mummies, which include a white chocolate coating, but we’re also including substitutes to make dairy free versions using dairy free dark chocolate and dairy free cream cheese.
 We tested both versions and both were equally delicious.

 A few notes and tips on making Cookie Truffles:

 To crush the cookies you can either do so in a food processor, or you can place the cookies in a zip tight bag and roll over them with a rolling pin.
 We did it both ways and the outcome of the cookies were the same either way!
 Because it involved washing less dishes we preferred doing it by hand with a bag and rolling pin.